Sunday 30 June 1940

 The Heer has two combat battalions waiting at their boats ready to invade the Channel Islands despite British announcements that they are demilitarized and "open towns."
 To test the waters, a Luftwaffe pilot, Hauptmann Liebe-Pieteritz of Luftflotte 3, lands at Guernsey aerodrome - outfitted with white flags as specified in leaflets dropped by the Luftwaffe - and finds it deserted.
 Based on his report, the Luftflotte quickly flies in a platoon of troops in a Junkers Ju 52 transport to the same place.
 They meet no resistance.

-In a genteel moment of international diplomacy, Inspector Sculpher of the Guernsey police force drives down to greet the Nazi soldiers at the aerodrome.
+In a genteel moment of international diplomacy, Inspector Sculpher of the Guernsey police force drives down to greet the German soldiers at the aerodrome.
 He is carrying a letter in German:

 |The Castle Guard, formed from members of the training battalion, Grenadier Guards, leaving the main entrance of Windsor Castle on the way to Victoria Barracks in Windsor, 30 June 1940.|

 U-65 and U-43 engage in embryonic "wolfpack" tactics against Convoy SL-25, beginning around 22:30.

 U-43 (Kapitänleutnant Wilhelm Ambrosius) torpedoes and sinks British liner Avelona Star (after taking a day to sink).
 There are 84 survivors and one crewman perishes.